hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 Docker (or Rocket) offer a plan for the first point, while Kubernetes offers a plan for the second.

-If this seems a bit abstract, let’s imagine what a non-trivial webapp involving Django might look like: (probably goes to (A)):
+If this seems a bit abstract, let's imagine what a non-trivial webapp involving Django might look like: (probably goes to (A)):

 * A Postgresql database serving as the core persistence tier.